Lamboziki

-Lamboziki is the second studio album recorded by Kosovo-Albanian rapper Mozzik.
+Lamboziki is the second studio album recorded by Kosovar rapper Mozzik.
 It was released for digital download and streaming on 13 February 2022 by 2 Euro Gang and Urban as a follow-up to Mozzart (2020).
 Lasting for 43 minutes and 35 seconds across 14 songs, the rapper extensively collaborated with Kosovo-Albanian producers Pellumb and Rzon on the record.
 It was classified as a hip hop, pop and R&B album, comprising songs performed mainly in Albanian with limited lines in English, French, and German.
 Upon release, Lamboziki saw a moderate commercial success, reaching number 42 in Switzerland.
 Three singles released throughout October 2021 to January 2022 preceded the record, including "Bonjour Madame" featuring Noizy, "Shko" and "Ska" with Elvana Gjata.
 The former three were all accompanied by music videos and entered the single charts in Albania and Switzerland.

 Background and composition

 Preceded by a teaser in October 2021, Mozzik announced Lamboziki as his second studio album on his social media accounts and revealed the record's title and cover art.
 The latter depicts a golden portrait of the rapper positioned in a black coat of arms, resembling the logo of Italian manufacturer Lamborghini, with lettering displayed in gold above the coat.
 The tracklist and release date as 13 February 2022 were unveiled through the rapper's social media on another occasion in early February.
 The record was ultimately issued in various countries on the announced date by 2 Euro Gang and Urban, a subsidiary of Universal.
 Lamboziki contains 14 songs and lasts for 43 minutes and 35 seconds.
 For the record, Mozzik collaborated with Kosovo-Albanian producers Pellumb and Rzon, while also being involved in the writing process of all the songs.
 Critical commentary noted the record to incorporate hip hop, pop and R&B music, with funk, rock, urban elements.
 The record's songs are predominantly performed in Albanian, with several songs encompassing German, English and French lyrics, as well.